-"Weed control without chemicals" conjures up nightmares of getting down on your hands and knees on a hot day and pulling out stubborn weeds by hand.
+The idea of weed control without chemicals conjures up nightmares of getting down on your hands and knees on a hot day and pulling out stubborn weeds by hand.
 But suppressing weed growth without compromising your organic principles need not be so primitive.
 Learn about a variety of measures to use to keep weeds from taking over your vegetable gardens, driveways, flower borders, planting beds, and lawn areas.

 Use these measures in conjunction with each other for best results.
 Weed removal without resorting to potentially dangerous chemical herbicides can be tough work.
 Learn how to work smarter, not harder.

 Laying the Foundation

 The first smart idea in a project of weed control without chemicals in gardens is to prepare the plot of ground in question.
 Put these ideas in place before you plant, so that you'll get off to a smooth start:

 - Kill weeds through soil solarization: Soil solarization is a preventive, organic method of killing weeds before they even sprout.
 This method is meant for homeowners wishing to start out with a clean slate, re-landscaping a weed-filled patch of land in such a way as to reduce to a minimum the hassle of weed control in the future.